Viva La Migas!

 In a large skillet add one tbsp olive oil and warm over medium heat.
-Add the tortillas and lightly fry, stirring often, until the edges are browned and tortillas are crispy. (see photo above)
+Add the chopped tortillas and lightly fry, stirring often, until the edges are browned and tortillas are crispy.

 When the tortillas are finished cooking, turn the heat down and add another half tbsp of olive oil followed by the peppers, onions, and garlic.
 Stir to combine, After a few minutes the onions and peppers should be softened, spray everything with a little bit of cooking spray and then add one egg at a time.
-Slowly folding the eggs into mixture and slowly cooking them.
+Slowly fold the eggs into tortilla/pepper mixture and slowly cook everything together.
 Season with salt to taste.

 *if using egg whites just pour a little bit at a time and slowly fold into the mix while cooking.